Monthly Archives: July 2020

 Schoodic Point with its rock formations.

 But those who wish to venture a little northward of the island will find untouched regions and quaint fishing villages that have remained the same for many generations.
 This area in Acadia involves the Park Loop from Mount Desert Island onto northern Acadia National Park’s Schoodic Peninsula.
 Head over Route 186 towards Winter Harbor and enjoy the views of Schoodic Peninsula, Schoodic Head, and Schoodic Point.
-Here, as you drive slowly along the park’s one-way loop road, take the road to Schoodic Point.
+As you drive slowly along the park’s one-way loop road, take the road to Schoodic Point.
 During high tide, when you reach Schoodic Point, you’ll find ocean surf smashing against a nearly 400-foot headland of rock formations.

 Winter Harbor is a classic down east fishing village still thriving today for lobstermen and scallop draggers.
-Part of this is due to its location, where the harbor rarely freezes in winter.
+Part of this is its location, where the harbor rarely freezes in winter.
 The privately owned Winter Harbor Lighthouse from Mount Desert Island onto Acadia National Park’s Schoodic Peninsula can be viewed from the park loop road.

 Fog lifts by fishing boats on Prospect Harbor.